 EWB NoVa conducted an assessment trip in November of 2015 to meet the residents, understand their concerns, and evaluate system inefficiency as well as the needs for repair and upgrades.
 Currently the water supply system consists of an aged network of PVC piping, sourced by three spring boxes of varying age and quality, supported by a series of storage tanks.
 Following the initial assessment trip, the team has identified additional water quality sampling needed to close the gaps in the information collected on the first trip.
 The team also discovered the need for changes to the oversight and management of the water system and has already begun working closely with the community water committee to begin implementing changes.

-The team has just completed our first implementation trip in July 2017 and successfully drilled a well to serve as the community’s new drinking water source.
+water by digging a well, distributing the water throughout the community, and treating the water.
+The team traveled for their first implementation trip in July 2017 and successfully completed drilling a well for the community.
 The 200′ deep well took three weeks to dig, and was driven by another partner organization, Primero Agua, a non-profit organization founded to help bring clean potable water to the people of Honduras.
 You can watch drone footage of the El Sauce community and the well drilling work during this last trip by clicking here!

 The EWB-NoVa team is eager to consolidate support for this project, and anyone interested is encouraged to volunteer time, materials, and/or funding!
 For information, contact the team at email@example.com.
 Team meetings are held every 2nd Tuesday of the month immediately following the EWB General Body Meetings, and every 4th Tuesday of the month at 7 pm or on alternate dates as needed.
 All General Body Meetings are located at Virginia Tech’s Northern Virginia Center (7054 Haycock Rd, Falls Church, VA 22043).
 Students and professionals are welcome!